epicharri/DevOpsWithDocker/README.md

-# DevOpsWithDocker
+# DevOps with Docker
-This repository is for submitting exercises of the University of Helsinki course DevOps With Docker
+I use this repository to submit exercises of the University of Helsinki course DevOps With Docker.
+More information of the course is available at <https://docker-hy.github.io/>.